Obtain a Vietnam Police Check (Criminal Record) in 2026

 2. How to apply a Vietnam police check certificate as a foreigner

-Foreigners currently in or previously residing in Vietnam may request a police check certificate, either by themselves or through an authorized agent (if applicable) to save time and effort.
+Foreigners currently in or previously residing in Vietnam may request a police check certificate, either by themselves or through an authorized agent to save time and effort.
 Here’s how:

 Step 1.
 Prepare required documents